vogab/kaggle-housing-price/README.md

 In this project, I analyse the Ame's housing dataset to try to predict prices of housing in Boston.
 The goal is to leverage powerful Machine Learning techniques improve prediction accuracy.

-You can take a look at the full report detailing all the steps and modelling for the Kaggle competition [here](reports/report-kaggle-housing-GV-3-robustscaler-clean.ipynb)
+You can take a look at the full report detailing all my processing steps and modelling to submit prediction to the Kaggle competition [here](reports/report-kaggle-housing-GV-3-robustscaler-clean.ipynb)